shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 {% capture main %}

 {: .alert-dark .p-3 }
-Registration now open, find details on [All-Hands Website](https://opensciencegrid.org/all-hands/2022/registration/).
+Registration isd now open, find details on the [All-Hands Website](https://opensciencegrid.org/all-hands/2022/registration/).

 Save the dates!
 The OSG All-Hands Meeting 2022 will be 14–18 March 2022.
 We are planning a hybrid event: